The Good, The Bad and The Buggy: Dead Space (2008)

 Dead Space on easy difficulty means that your character will seldom die.
 If all areas are explored, text logs read and audio logs listened to in full, then the gameplay is about nine hours.
 There are some worthy easter eggs and in-game achievements making the replay value pretty decent.
 There aren't any logical puzzles like those found in Silent Hill, but this just keeps the action suspenseful in Dead Space.

 9. Ambiance and Suspense

 Dead Space is one of the more frightening horror games in existence.
-The labyrinthine environments are loaded with spook enemies and you are constantly happening upon the dead crew of the USG Ishimura.
+The labyrinthine environments are loaded with spook enemies and you are constantly encountering the dead crew of the USG Ishimura.
 Light level is low and many areas of the ship are damaged leading to cable sparks and sketchy doors.
 There is a good sense of being trapped on the ship despite the extended exploration of its areas.
 In addition, there are moments when the player must enter the vacuum of space.
 The sounds become muffled and the player's breath is audible in these moments.
 The presentation of enemies is muted and as oxygen becomes depleted the player must quickly identify their exit.
 In other areas of the interior of the ship, the Necromorph aliens have created an overgrowth throughout the ship.
 When the overgrowth is on the ground, the player's character loses the ability to run and the slog is quite similar to the experience of moving in a nightmare.
 The game would have benefited from greater use of vacuum and overgrowth.